{{org_field_logo}}

 This policy aligns with the following legislation and regulations:

-- Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 – Governing care service delivery.
+- CQC Fundamental Standards under the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (including Regulation 20: Duty of Candour).

 4. Professional Standards of Conduct